trcrsired/Portable-Cpp-Guideline/README.md

 In short, you cannot assume there is a default heap that is available.

 Reasons:
-1. There is simply no heap.
-(I know you would argue you can always provide one, but the reality is harsh, my friend.)
+1. There might not be a heap available at all.
+While you could argue that you could always provide one, the reality is that this is not always possible.
-2. Many heaps are available.
-This situation usually happens within operating system kernels (and even win32 applications with the abi compatibility issue between msvcrt and universal crt) where they provide multiple heaps.
-Making any of the defaults may be very wrong.
-For example, the Windows kernel provides different heaps; one is interrupt-safe while space is limited, but the others are not but space is sufficient.
+2. In some situations, multiple heaps might be available, such as within operating system kernels or even in Win32 applications with ABI compatibility issues between msvcrt and Universal CRT.
+In these cases, using any of the defaults might be the wrong choice.
+For example, the Windows kernel provides different heaps, one of which is interrupt-safe but has limited space, while the others are not interrupt-safe but have sufficient space.
-3. C++ does not provide a thread-local implementation of the heap.
-The default heap might be highly inefficient.
-(Of course, thread-local storage might not be available, but that is a separate issue.)
+3. C++ does not provide a thread-local implementation of the heap, and the default heap might be highly inefficient.
+Of course, thread-local storage might not be available, but that is a separate issue.

-We can see forcing a default heap implementation never works out for a portable codebase.
-Just avoid new.
+For a portable codebase, forcing a default heap implementation never works out, so it's best to avoid using new.

 ### Avoid handling stack or heap allocation failure.

-One design failure with C and C++ is that stack exhaustion is undefined behavior while heap exhaustion is not.
-That creates inconsistency and a lot of issues.
+It's best to avoid handling stack or heap allocation failure.
+One design flaw with C and C++ is that stack exhaustion is undefined behavior, while heap exhaustion is not.
+This creates inconsistency and can lead to a lot of issues.

 #### There is no way that you can always handle heap allocation failure to avoid crashing.

-In general, you should prefer just call ```std::abort``` if ```malloc(3)``` fails.
+In general, it's preferable to simply call std::abort if malloc(3) fails.
+Here are some reasons why:

-1. Destructors can allocate memory again.
-That creates a vicious cycle and nobody knows what could happen.
+1. Destructors can allocate memory again, creating a vicious cycle that can lead to unpredictable results.
-2. The implementation of GCC libsupc++ uses an emergency heap.
-However, implementing an emergency would still call ```std::terminate``` in many situations.
-So you can still get crashing even if it has an "emergency heap."
-I made the operator a new crash for allocation failure, removed the emergency heap from the libsupc++, and found no issues.
-No ABI issues.
-Nothing.
+2. The GCC libsupc++ implementation uses an emergency heap, but even if you implement an emergency heap, it might still call std::terminate in many situations, leading to crashes.
+To verify this, I removed the emergency heap from the libsupc++ and found no issues, including no ABI issues.
-3. Many libraries beneath you, including Glibc, would call xmalloc, which will still crash for malloc failure.
+3. Many libraries beneath you, including Glibc, call xmalloc, which will still crash for malloc failure.
 You cannot avoid the issue unless you control all your source code.
-4. Operating Systems like Linux would overcommit and kill your process if you hit allocation failures.
-In general, programming languages like C++ cannot just handle allocation failures in any meaningful way, neither stack nor heap.
+4. Operating systems like Linux will overcommit and kill your process if you hit allocation failures.
+In general, programming languages like C++ cannot handle allocation failures in any meaningful way, whether on the stack or the heap.
-5. C++ new throws exceptions.
-C++ codebase will usually allocate memory on the heap with new, creating tons of invisible code-path and potential exception-safety bugs.
+5. C++'s new operator throws exceptions, and C++ codebases usually allocate memory on the heap using new, creating invisible code paths and potential exception-safety bugs.

-#### If you want to load large files, consider memory mapping API.
+#### If you want to load large files, consider using the memory mapping API instead of loading them into memory.

-I know you will try to make an argument that you want to load large files like image to memory for example.
-I am sorry, you are usually doing the wrong thing.
-Instead, you should use fstat(2) or Linux's statx syscall + memory mapping.
+While you might argue that you want to load large files, such as images, to memory, this is usually not the best approach.
+Instead, you should use fstat(2) or Linux's statx system call and memory mapping.

 ##### Advantages
-1. Memory mapping avoids the issue of file size overflow on 32 bits machine.
+1. Memory mapping avoids the issue of file size overflow on 32-bit machines.
 2. It avoids messing up the CRT heap and never triggers allocation failure from malloc or new.
-3. It avoids copying the content from kernel space to user space, compared to loading the entire file to a ```std::string```
+3. It avoids copying the content from kernel space to user space, compared to loading the entire file to a std::string.
 4. Memory mapping allows file sharing among different processes, saving your physical memory.
-5. fseek(3) or seek(2) to load file may create more TOCTOU security vulnerabilities.
+5. fseek(3) or seek(2) to load a file may create more TOCTOU security vulnerabilities.
 6. The overcommit is less likely if you do not write to the copy-on-write pages.
-7. Memory mapping creates ```std::contiguous_range``` which is extremely useful for many workflows.
+7. Memory mapping creates a std::contiguous_range, which is extremely useful for many workflows.
 8. You can write to memory-mapped memory without changing the file's content if you load the pages with private pages.
 However, writing content to the memory region will trigger a page fault, and the operating system kernel will allocate new pages for your process.

 ```cpp